-- A. An employer, to be eligible to have an apprentice, must be financially reliable and must have had at least twelve (12) consecutive months of experience as an insulation contractor, and be a regular employer of Heat and Frost Insulators. - B. In order to be approved to employ an individual with an Apprentice Contract, the contractor must have facilities and regularly engage in and perform the diversified types of work necessary to properly train the apprentice, or must agree to permit the committee to reassign the apprentice for such phases of the work the employer may not have if the committee deems it necessary.

-- C. The employer must agree to the provisions of these standards of apprenticeship. - D. Employer applications for apprentices must be reviewed by the committee.
+- A. An employer to be eligible to have an apprentice must be financially reliable and must have had at least one (1) year's experience as Painting, Decorating and Drywall Finishing contractor.
+Furthermore, the employer must be qualified by performing a diversified type of work or by membership in an association whose members perform a diversified type of work to properly teach all phases of the industry. - B. If an employer does not employ a full time journey worker, for good cause, the employer must do all work ordinarily performed by a full time journey worker. - C. Employers must work at the trade full-time and/or employ a journey worker full time. - D. The employer who has at least one (1) journey worker should furnish sufficient proof that the contractor has enough work so that the hiring of an apprentice will not displace the journey worker. - E. All employer applications for apprentices must be reviewed by the committee.
 The committee recommends approval or disapproval of each employer's request for an apprentice. - (1) The committee recommends approval or disapproval of each employer's request for an apprentice.
-This recommendation must be made within 40 days. - (2) If approval is recommended, the BAS may proceed with the preparation of the contracts. - (3) If, however, the committee recommends denial, the employer must be notified in writing of the committee's reasons and a copy of the notice must be provided to the BAS. - (4) The committee must also inform the employer how to appeal if the employer disagrees with the recommendation. - (5) All appeals must be investigated by the BAS and will be reviewed with the committee before the BAS makes its final disposition of the application. - E. The employer must provide evidence of and must maintain Unemployment Insurance and Worker's Compensation coverage throughout the term of an Apprentice Contract.
+This recommendation must be made within 40 days. - (2) If approval is recommended, the BAS may proceed with the preparation of the contracts. - (3) If, however, the committee recommends denial, the employer must be notified in writing of the committee's reasons and a copy of the notice must be provided to the BAS. - (4) The committee must also inform the employer how to appeal if the employer disagrees with the recommendation. - (5) All appeals must be investigated by the BAS and will be reviewed with the committee before the BAS makes its final disposition of the application. - F. The employer must agree to the provisions of these Standards of apprenticeship. - G. The employer must provide evidence of and must maintain Unemployment Insurance and Worker's Compensation coverage throughout the term of an Apprentice Contract.